Kim Jong-nam

-Kim Jong-nam (Korean: 김정남, [kim.dzɔŋ.nam]; 10 May 1971 – 13 February 2017) was the eldest son of North Korean leader Kim Jong-il.
+Kim Jong-nam (Korean: 김정남, [kim.dzɔŋ.nam]; 10 May 1971 – 13 February 2017) was the eldest son of North Korean leader Kim Jong Il.
 From roughly 1994 to 2001, he was considered the heir apparent to his father.
-He was thought to have fallen out of favour after embarrassing the regime in 2001 with a failed attempt to visit Tokyo Disneyland with a false passport, although Kim himself said his loss of favour had been due to advocating reform.
+He was thought to have fallen out of favor after embarrassing the regime in 2001 with a failed attempt to visit Tokyo Disneyland with a false passport, although Kim himself said his loss of favor had been due to advocating reform.

 Kim Jong-nam was exiled from North Korea c.
 2003, becoming an occasional critic of his family's regime.
-His younger paternal half-brother, Kim Jong-un, was named heir apparent in September 2010.
-Kim Jong-nam was assassinated in Malaysia on 13 February 2017 with the nerve agent VX.
+His younger paternal half-brother, Kim Jong Un, was named heir apparent in September 2010.
+On 13 February 2017, the North Korean government assassinated Kim Jong-nam with the nerve agent VX in Malaysia after previous failed attempts to kill him.

 The Wall Street Journal on 10 June 2019 reported that former US officials stated that Kim Jong-nam had been a CIA source.

 Life and career

 Early life (1971–1998)

-Kim Jong-nam was born on 10 May 1971 in Pyongyang, North Korea, to Song Hye-rim, one of four women known to have had children with Kim Jong-il.
-Because Kim Jong-il aimed to keep his affair with Song a secret due to the disapproval of his father Kim Il-sung, he initially kept Jong-nam out of school, instead sending him to live with Song's older sister Song Hye-rang, who tutored him at home.
+Kim Jong-nam was born on 10 May 1971 in Pyongyang, North Korea, to Song Hye-rim, one of four women known to have had children with Kim Jong Il.
+Because Kim Jong Il aimed to keep his affair with Song a secret due to the disapproval of his father Kim Il Sung, he initially kept Jong-nam out of school, instead sending him to live with Song's older sister Song Hye-rang, who tutored him at home.
 North Korea Leadership Watch says he left North Korea to visit his grandmother in Moscow, Soviet Union, and spent his childhood at international schools in both Russia and Switzerland until returning to his home country in 1988.

 Kim Jong-nam was reported to have had a personality similar to that of his father, and was described by his aunt as being "hot-tempered, sensitive, and gifted in the arts".
 His aunt also said in 2000 that he "[did] not wish to succeed his father".
-Like Kim Jong-il, he was interested in film: he wrote scripts and short films from a young age.
+Like Kim Jong Il, he was interested in film: he wrote scripts and short films from a young age.
 His father also created a small movie set for him to use.

 Kim Jong-nam made several clandestine visits to Japan, starting as early as 1995.